Rob Francis Vaccination Testimonial – Radio Personality 610 KONA

 - Follow signs to CBC-West Testing Site, the vaccine clinic is located at the same site

 Where else can I get vaccinated?

 BFHD is not currently resourced to provide vaccine to the community from our building.
 Check the top of this page for clinics we are hosting with community organizations.

 1) If you or someone you know needs assistance with qualification or help finding a provider, call 1.800.525.0127 and press #.

-2) Check Vaccine Finder to locate a provider near you (or check below).
+2) Check Vaccine Locator to locate a provider near you (or check below).

-3) If you need help getting access to vaccine, visit www.bft.org/VaccineTransportation.
+3) If you need help getting to a vaccine location, visit www.bft.org/VaccineTransportation.